The October 2007 California wildfires were a series of wildfires that began burning across Southern California on 20 and 21 October.

-The results discussed above are confirmed by MODIS images and products (see images under 'see also' and the AVHRR/MODIS Comparison).
+The results discussed above are confirmed by MODIS images and products (see images and the AVHRR/MODIS Comparison).
 The method behind NRL's MODIS dust RGB (which discriminates smoke from dust very well) is to use the differential absorption sensitivity for dust and smoke in the VIS channels ((0.469 and 0.853 micron channels) over water.

 Aqua MODIS RGB True Colour (source: NRL)